JeffMorhous/judoscale-content/configure-aws-ecs-with-terraform.md

 ### Get the Docker container into AWS

-The goal of this tutorial is to have the Docker container we built locally in the beginning running on AWS, so we have to set up terraform to make that happen.
+The goal of this tutorial is to have the Docker container we built locally in the beginning running on AWS, so we have to set up Terraform to make that happen.
 First, we'll need to install the Docker Terraform provider.
 Edit the `required_providers` block at the beginning of your `main.tf` to include the Docker provider in addition to the existing AWS provider:

 ```terraform
 required_providers {